 - Union Membership Status

-- Biometric Data that is Used to Identify Someone
+- Biometric Data that Identifies Someone

 In most cases, individuals who share personal data like this are using it as a security mechanism that will identify who they are.
 The problem is that a person can’t simply reset their social security number when data is breached.
 However, since a password could just be reset, it’s not considered sensitive information.

 A cyber-attack has the potential to put an entire company and its customers at risk.
 It can lead to a devastating loss of consumer confidence, profits, and overall growth.
-All businesses must have a defense against data infringements.
+All businesses must have a defence against data infringements.
 Small businesses seem to underestimate the threat that their lack of cyber-security is to their business.
 It’s essential that businesses of all sizes take the necessary steps to secure their data.

 Certain essentials are already being written into regulations in various countries.
-Businesses that seek government contracts are expected to exceed these regulations.
+Businesses that seek government contracts should exceed these regulations.
 I fully expect the rules to become even stricter in the coming years for protecting consumer data.
 Not to mention, consumer awareness has increased.
 In short, everyone expects to have their data protected and they will not want to knowingly provide information to businesses that do not have a plan to protect them.

-There is no way to completely prevent a data violation.
 All we can do is take steps to minimize the impact of the data compromise, when or if it happens.

 Businesses Must Become GDPR Compliant

-The GDPR is a European set of regulations that are designed to protect the personal data of its citizens.
+The GDPR is a European set of regulations that are protect the personal data of its citizens.
 It creates a regulatory framework that businesses operating in Europe must follow.
 Even though it seems like a lot of steps to take, these regulations protect businesses from themselves.
 I highly encourage all businesses – whether you are operating in Europe or not – to comply with these steps.
 It will protect your customers from potential violations in data.

 In today’s world, all aspects of life revolve around data, so we must protect it.
 This might require businesses to invest more money into their cyber-security systems, but I assure you that the costs of a data breach will be much higher.